Sexual Harassment Attorney

 Sexual harassment at work is nothing new; in the past, it was simply considered something that needed to be “dealt with” or was simply brushed aside.
 Rarely were perpetrators of this kind of behavior penalized in any way.
 Sometimes they were even lauded by fellow co-workers for their perceived wit and humor.

-While this type of environment isn’t as prevalent as it once was, it is shocking to know that sexual harassment in the workplace still occurs, even in allegedly progressive New York City, NY, and New Jersey.
+While this type of environment isn’t as prevalent as it once was, it is shocking to know that sexual harassment in the workplace still occurs, even in allegedly progressive New York City, NY, New Jersey, and Boston.
 If you are the victim at work, don’t assume that there aren’t legal options available.
 Depending on the facts of your case, you may be able to bring forward a claim against your employer.

 According to the Equal Opportunity Employment Commission (EEOC), sexual harassment in the workplace violates Title VII of the Civil Rights Act of 1964.
 This same act is what made discrimination against an employee based on sex, gender, race, religious affiliation, sexual orientation, pregnancy status and disability illegal.